awsdocs/amazon-ec2-user-guide/doc_source/concepts-reserved-instances-application.md

 ### Consolidated Billing for Pricing Tiers<a name="consolidating-billing"></a>

-A consolidated billing account aggregates the list value of member accounts within a region\.
+A consolidated billing account aggregates the list value of member accounts within a Region\.
 When the list value of all active Reserved Instances for the consolidated billing account reaches a discount pricing tier, any Reserved Instances purchased after this point by any member of the consolidated billing account are charged at the discounted rate \(as long as the list value for that consolidated account stays above the discount pricing tier threshold\)\.
 For more information, see [Reserved Instances and Consolidated Billing](#concepts-reserved-instances-billing)\.